-Thought by Donald Miller and other great genius leaders
+Thoughts from writer Donald Miller and other great story researchers

 - Stories entertain us.

 - Stories can give us an escape from reality.

 - Stories help us testify to a truth.
 They help us fit our own experiences into a form worthy of understanding.

 - Stories can enrage us.
 Stories can cause us to take action.